queilawithaQ/documentation/_general/projects/project-ssh-key.md

 * include a table of contents
 {:toc}

-For communication between your Codeship project and outside via SSH, you will need your project's SSH public key which you can find in your project settings.
+For communication between your CodeShip project and outside via SSH, you will need your project's SSH public key which you can find in your project settings.

 * Select a project and then click _Project Settings_ in the upper right corner
 * Then click _General_ in the upper right corner